typicalninja/download-github-files/readme.md

 ![Settings Github token2](./docs/settings2.png)

-If all is good following notification should appear (if not check if your mistyped)
+If all is good following notification should appear (if not check if you mistyped)

 ![Settings Github notif](./docs/settingsNotif.png)